PsuAstro416/Spring2025/tips/labs/starting.md

 ## Start a new Roar Session
 - Request a "**Jupyter Lab server**" session via the [Roar Collab portal](https://portal.hpc.psu.edu/) using our class's custom environment (see [starting Pluto Server](../../roar/pluto/)).
-- You can proceed to the next step, while you're waiting for it to star.
+- You can proceed to the section on cloning your github repositorystep, while you're waiting for it to start.
+- When it and you are ready, click the _Connect to Jupyter Server_ button.

 ## Clone your github repository to begin a new assignment
 - Lookup the url for the repo to be cloned (from email, Canvas announcement, or Canvas lab page).